Micromobility: Safety

 Ridesharing and rental scooters have increased popularity and usage of micromobility products, resulting in being potentially used in more congested areas.
 This might increase the chance of accidents, especially because helmet use is limited.

 There have been several injuries and deaths resulting from micro mobility products especially e-scooters, which calls for tighter personal safety regulations and policies.
 Between 2015 and 2019, there have been over 330 fire-related incidents concerned with micromobility products which led to more $9 million in property damage.
-Additionally, use of self balancing scooters have resulted in more than 90000 emergency room visits from falls.
+Additionally, from 2015 through 2018 use of self balancing scooters have resulted in more than 70000 emergency room visits from falls.

-Personal micromobility safety can be improved by raising awareness and training, making safety equipment mandatory for riders universally, enforcement of Blood Alcohol Concentration limit (BAC) limit for riders, and a safer infrastructure.
+Personal micromobility safety can be improved by raising awareness and training, making safety equipment mandatory for riders universally, enforcement of blood alcohol content (BAC) limits for riders, and a safer infrastructure.

 Different regions have different laws regarding micromobility.
 While some states in the US allow riding without helmets, others have helmets as a legal requirement while commuting on micromobility products.

 United Kingdom

 Due to a clause in the Highways Act, these essential micromobility modes are currently prohibited in cycle lanes and on pedestrian walkways.
-Recently, meanwhile, the Department of Transportation has taken steps to encourage legal change as part of the "Future of Transport" program to support micromobility options and has polled the public on the subject.
+In 2019 the Department of Transportation took steps to encourage legal change as part of the "Future of Transport" program to support micromobility options and has polled the public on the subject.
 E-scooters and other similar modes of transportation are the subject of numerous local trials analyzing the effects, advantages, and difficulties they provide.
-One example that has been successful is in Cambridge, where e-bikes have recently joined e-scooters on the streets.
+One example that has been successful is in Cambridge, where e-bikes have joined e-scooters on the streets.